 - Umm al Qaiwain

 Abu Dhabi is the capital of the UAE.

-Wait a second, so you’re telling me neither Dubai or Abu Dhabi is a country?!
+Wait for a second, so you’re telling me neither Dubai nor Abu Dhabi is a country?!

 So why does Dubai, Abu Dhabi etc have their own flags?

-They are the flags of their emirate, all the seven emirate have individual flags BUT they also all fly the same UAE flag (seen below).
+They are the flags of their Emirate, all the seven emirates have individual flags BUT they also all fly the same UAE flag (seen below).